AndyGaSa/MyGarageApp/README.md

 The data is being fetch from my own <a href="https://seat-cars-api.herokuapp.com/cars"> API </a> made on JSON Web server and hosted on Heroku.

+You can see a live demo deployed on Vercel here: [DEMO](https://my-garage-app.vercel.app/).

 ## 💻 Technologies I used: